aminmola/LLMs-Human-Text-Classification-using-GAN-Bert/README.md

 ## Discussion and Feedback

-I encourage discussions and feedback on my implementation!
+I encourage discussions and feedback on my implementation! (aaminmola@gmail.com)

-Feel free to share your insights, suggestions, or critiques by opening GitHub Issues.
-You can also reach out directly via email at aaminmola@gmail.com for more detailed discussions.

-Let's engage in constructive conversations and enhance our text classification techniques together!

 Thanks.